 Although more than 99 percent of US meat production facilities are factory farms and kill an average of 23 million animals every day (Forbes Magazine, January 26, 2023), and statistics aren’t much better in Peru or the DR as global commerce increasingly takes hold, there are other options.

 On our Montana Blackfeet program, for example, VISIONS supports the valiant strides of the tribe’s Buffalo Program, which has become a national leader in reintroducing buffalo to their ancestral lands.
-The animals live freely on open plains, are never sent to feedlots, and harvesting is done in the field without ongoing suffering or in a nearby slaughterhouse the tribe has approved.
+The animals live freely on open plains, are never sent to feedlots, and are harvested in the field or in a nearby slaughterhouse.
+Each animal lives a healthy, free life with their herd until the very end, when they are honored and thanked for their sacrifice.

 In Peru, we live in an agricultural region where small farms are abundant and where we are shifting to sourcing as much meat as possible from these nearby locations instead of from the commercial chains.
 The Dominican Republic also has options for sourcing local meat that we are looking into.